Complete Handstand Push Up Progression For Strong Shoulders

 Downward movement:

-To start going down, bend your arms in your elbows.
+To start going down, bend your arms at your elbows.
 Allow your head to go down toward your hands positioned on the floor.

 Upward movement:

 To start moving back up, push against the floor.
-Extend your arms in your elbows.
+Extend your arms at your elbows.
 Keep on pushing until you reach the starting handstand position.

 Prerequisite for next exercise: